-[Regulation 1A inserted in Gazette 28 August 2001 p.
+[Regulation 1A inserted in Gazette 28 Aug 2001 p.
 4797.]

+[Heading deleted in Gazette 31 Jul 2001 p.
+3940.]

 2. Registration of body corporate

 (1) Where any incorporated body or company is trading as a builder, and, not being exempted under the provisions of section 4(2)(iii) of the Act, is required under the provisions of the Act to be registered as a builder before trading or continuing to trade as a builder, such incorporated body or company, if desirous of being so registered shall, by writing under its common seal nominate some person (being a trustee, director, member, or officer of such incorporated body or company who, if seeking registration as a builder for himself under the said Act, would be eligible and qualified to be so registered) to represent such incorporated body or company for the purposes of the registration of the said body or company.